hpe-storage/python-3parclient/docs/index.rst

 work with MongoDB from Python.
 This documentation attempts to explain everything you need to know to use **HP3PARClient**.

+:doc:`tutorial`
+  Start here for a quick overview.

+:doc:`api/index`
+  The complete API documentation, organized by module.

 Issues
 ------
 The Client currently doesn't support host creation/management.
 This is due